bhrutledge/jupyter-venv/README.md

 # Jupyter Notebooks and Virtual Environments

-Run one `jupyter notebook` server per user, but allow notebooks to be created in multiple Python virtual environments.
+Run one notebook server per user, but allow notebooks to be created in multiple Python virtual environments.

 ## Install Jupyter